Celarye/co-working/README.md

 -   Planned features:

     -   Google maps
-    -   Database with login support
+    -   Database with sign in support
     -   Cookies